Johnson Entrepreneurship Track

 The Professor Vrinda Kadiyali Student Entrepreneur Fund

-Funds from this endowment created in 2019 by Stephen Smith’91, MBA’95 will support a Johnson MBA student’s participation in the Summer Startup.
+Funds from this endowment created in 2019 by Stephen Smith’91, MBA’95 will support a Johnson MBA student’s participation in the John Summer Startup Accelerator.
 This is a new element of the Entrepreneurship Track developed by Tom Schryver’93, MBA’02, executive director of the Center for Regional Economic Advancement and a visiting lecturer of management at Johnson, and additional entrepreneurship teaching faculty.
 Summer Startup occurs between year 1 and year 2 of the two year MBA curriculum.
 We anticipate the stipend will be in the range of $10,000 per award with the goal to grow the support to cover five or more MBA students over time.
 A committee under the administration of the Dean will select the recipients and guide mentorship of the students throughout their summer experience.

 The Jonas Weil Entrepreneur Fellowship Fund